argoproj/argo-workflows/docs/work-avoidance.md

 > v2.9 and after

 You can make workflows faster and more robust by employing **work avoidance**.
-A workflow that utilizes this is simple a workflow containing steps that do not run if the work has already been done.
+A workflow that utilizes this is simply a workflow containing steps that do not run if the work has already been done.
 This simplest way to do this is to use **marker files**.

 Use cases: